-In October 2001, we entered into an assignment agreement, or the Assignment Agreement, with Thomas Najarian, M.D., for a combination of pharmaceutical agents for the treatment of obesity and other disorders, or the Combination Therapy, that became the focus of our development program for Qsymia.
-The Combination Therapy and all related patent applications, or the Patents, were transferred to us with worldwide rights to develop and commercialize the Combination Therapy and exploit the Patents.
-In addition, the Assignment Agreement requires us to pay royalties on worldwide net sales of a product for the treatment of obesity that is based upon the Combination Therapy and Patents until the last-to-expire of the assigned Patents.
-To the extent that we decide not to commercially exploit the Patents, the Assignment Agreement will terminate and the Combination Therapy and Patents will be assigned back to Dr. Najarian.
+In October 2001, we entered into an assignment agreement (the "Assignment Agreement") with Thomas Najarian, M.D. for a combination of pharmaceutical agents for the treatment of obesity and other disorders (the "Combination Therapy") that became the focus of our development program for Qsymia.
+The Combination Therapy and all related patent applications (the "Combination Therapy Patents") were transferred to us with worldwide rights to develop and commercialize the Combination Therapy and exploit the Combination Therapy Patents.
+In addition, the Assignment Agreement requires us to pay royalties on worldwide net sales of a product for the treatment of obesity that is based upon the Combination Therapy and the Combination Therapy Patents until the last-to-expire of the assigned Combination Therapy Patents.
+To the extent that we decide not to commercially exploit the Combination Therapy Patents, the Assignment Agreement will terminate and the Combination Therapy and the Combination Therapy Patents will be assigned back to Dr. Najarian.
 In 2006, Dr. Najarian joined the Company as a part-time employee and served as a Principal Scientist.
 In November 2013, Dr. Najarian's employment with the Company ended, and he continues to be available as a consultant.